 Step 6.
 Document the date the modification is approved and have the State’s designated official sign the modification.
 SSA regulation 20 CFR 404.1204 requires each State to designate at least one State official to act for the State in administering that State's Section 218 Agreement.

 Step 7.
 Mail the modification to SSA.
 States do not need to submit modifications to SSA in draft form.
 In other words, pending approval from SSA, the packet submitted by the State is final.
-However, if the modification is complex or there are questions concerning the legality of any provision of the modification, the State may request a preliminary review of the modification from the RO through the PSSO to ensure the modification accomplishes its purpose.
-When mailing the modification packet to the PSSO in your State, be sure and include the following documents:
+However, if the modification is complex or there are questions concerning the legality of any provision of the modification, the State may request a preliminary review of the modification from the RO to ensure the modification accomplishes its purpose.
+When mailing the modification packet to the RO respective to your State, be sure and include the following documents:

 - Two original modifications with the pen and ink signature(s) of the authorized State official(s).
 If the State wants more than one signed copy, it should provide the extra copies.